TL;DR – Best welfare for workers is a job and giving them sustainable livelihoods. Not temporary relief.

 - Helping workers transit into new and better jobs

-Helping workers keep their jobs
+Helping workers keep their jobs and livelihoods

 To help workers continue to keep their jobs as the economy re-opens, NTUC said it will continue to work closely with employers, alongside with affiliated unions and associations, to manage costs with the long-term view of improving competitiveness.

 At the same time, NTUC will also continue to pro-actively partner companies in their job redesign efforts, to cater to changes in the workplace and in work itself.
 This will ensure that jobs can be made more productive and attractive for workers, and in the process, help companies keep and retain good workers that support the business.